hyrodium/RepeatingDecimalNotations.jl/README.md

 # RepeatingDecimalNotations.jl

-This package exports one string macro `@rd_str` that converts repeating decimal numbers to rational numbers.
+A Julia package to handle repeating decimal numbers.

 ```julia
 julia> using RepeatingDecimalNotations